-- Adding Newly Discovered Resources to the Resource Tree, on page 2-15 - Viewing Already Monitored Resources, on page 2-17 - Troubleshooting Errors on Discovered Resources, on page 2-18
+- Adding Newly Discovered Resources to the Tree, on page 2-17 - Displaying Monitored Resources, on page 2-19 - Troubleshooting Resource Discovery Errors, on page 2-20

 2.2.1.
-Adding Newly Discovered Resources to the Resource Tree
+Adding Newly Discovered Resources to the Tree

 When new hardware resources are imported, they are displayed under the Newly Discovered Resources tab in the Network Discovery Results page, allowing you to select the new resources you want to add to the Resource tree and monitor.